Alexiuus/File_Organizer/README.md

-# File organizer
+# File organizer for Linux
 ## Resume
-Program that sort folders and files in a directory.
+Program that sort folders and files in the directories given as argument.
 ## Functioning
-Locate the program in the folder that need to sort and run the program.
+Run the program giving as argument the directories to be sorted (the directory address must start from the desktop/Escritorio).
+## Example:
+    ```
+    user@user-BB-666:~/Desktop/prog/example$ python3 Sort.py Desktop/folder/example1 Desktop/folder/example2 Desktop/folder/example3
+    ```